akamai/terraform-provider-akamai/docs/guides/get_started_networklists.md

 file that includes a description of the existing resource.
 The `import` command requires that you specify both the `address` and `ID` of the resource.
 The `address` indicates the destination to which the resource should be imported.
 This is formed by combining the resource type and local name of the resource as described in the local configuration file, joining them with a period (".").
-For example, suppose a nework list has been created outside of Terraform.
+For example, suppose a network list has been created outside of Terraform.
 You can use the information available in the Control Center to create a matching description of this policy in your local configuration file.
 Here is an example, using sample values for the resource's parameters: